yxlin/ggdmc/README.md

 here.

 ## Correction
-The help page for the function, _likelihood_ in Density.cpp states that the function return log-likelihood (v2.8.0).
-This is incorrect.
+The help page for the function, _likelihood_ in Density.cpp states that it returns log-likelihood (v2.8.0).
 An inspection of the source code found that it returns likelihood, not log-likleihood.
-(13-06-2022).
+(13-06-2022; v2.8.1).
 Thanks for Nachshon Meiran points it out.

 ## License